 What was the most challenging part of the brief?

 I usually work with scissors for most of my work and I've often found using a scalpel feels unnatural to me, but the Excel ones were easier to use because of the round handle.
 However it did take a bit of trial and error to get some things cut the way I wanted, but it was a good sort of challenge, and my lines are a lot neater having relied on the blades. .

 What part of the collaboration did you enjoy the most?

-How did you enjoy working with the paper sent?
+How did you enjoy working with Excel Blades, tools?

 They served me really well as someone who's a scalpel novice.
 The tweezers have become a staple in my day to day work and I'll definitely rely on a scalpel a lot more in the future than I did before.
 The whole piece is neater thanks to it!